MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ## Troubleshooting

 Here are some common problems seen when installing the Azure CLI on Windows.
 If you experience a problem not covered here, [file an issue on GitHub](https://github.com/Azure/azure-cli/issues).

+### TLS version blocks connection

+If you can't download the MSI installer because your Transport Layer Security (TLS) version is not permitted in this storage account.
+In PowerShell, you do this with the following command:

+> ```powershell
+> [Net.ServicePointManager]::SecurityProtocol =[Net.SecurityProtocolType]::Tls12
+> ```

 ### Proxy blocks connection